YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-Birational-KahlerMMP.md

 (1) The duality between algebraic pseudo-effective cone and mobile cone of curves on a projective manifold, (2) The projective manifold is uniruled iff it is not pseudo-effective.

+We then study the recent paper by Wenhao Ou [https://arxiv.org/abs/2501.18088](https://arxiv.org/abs/2501.18088), who complete the proof of the BDPP conjecture for compact Kahler manifolds.

 We will first briefly summarize the idea of the proof, then focus on the applications of BDPP in deformation theory and minimal model theory.